Citrinate/FreePackages/README.md

 Example: `"FreePackagesPerHour": 42,`

-> Note: The default is 40 to give you with the ability to manually redeem packages without having to contend with the plugin.
-It's also not always possible for the plugin to identify when it's being rate-limited, so it's better to avoid getting rate-limited altogether.
-For these reasons, I don't recommend raising this value.
+> Note: I don't recommend raising this value.
+The default is 40 to let you manually redeem packages without having to fight with the plugin.
+It's also not always possible for the plugin to tell when it's being rate-limited, and so it's best to avoid ever getting rate-limited.

 > `uint` type with default value of 40.